 |% Time Gastric pH>4||12||22*||49*||41†||66†|

-After the initial dose in this study, increased gastric pH was seen within 1 to 2 hours with 30 mg of lansoprazole and 2 to 3 hours with 15 mg of lansoprazole.
-After multiple daily dosing, increased gastric pH was seen within the first hour post-dosing with 30 mg of lansoprazole and within 1 to 2 hours post-dosing with 15 mg of lansoprazole.
+After the initial dose in this study, increased gastric pH was seen within one to two hours with 30 mg of lansoprazole and two to three hours with 15 mg of lansoprazole.
+After multiple daily dosing, increased gastric pH was seen within the first hour post dosing with 30 mg of lansoprazole and within one to two hours post dosing with 15 mg of lansoprazole.

 Acid suppression may enhance the effect of antimicrobials in eradicating Helicobacter pylori (H. pylori).
-The percentage of time gastric pH was elevated above 5 and 6 was evaluated in a crossover study of PREVACID given daily, twice daily and three times daily.
+The percentage of time gastric pH was elevated above five and six was evaluated in a crossover study of PREVACID given daily, twice daily and three times daily.

 |% Time Gastric pH>5||43||47||59*||77†|